7 evidence-based principles based on the law and what research tells us works best to support young people.

 Why this Principle matters

 With access to the right information, support and services, young people with additional support needs have an equal chance to thrive.
-Self-directed support, early intervention and a GIRFEC approach can lay the groundwork for a positive and sustainable plan after school.
+Self-directed support, early intervention and a GIRFEC and GIRFE approach can all help young people to reach their potential.

 Not everyone will have the same path; success looks different for everyone… People shouldn’t dictate what you do, you should decide what support you need.